 A judge has made the final ruling that an Orillia woman charged in connection to child sex crimes can not get out on bail.

-INNISFIL - A 51-year-old Toronto woman lost her vehicle for a week after she was caught drinking and driving in Innisfil.
+INNISFIL - A 44-year-old Barrie woman has lost her licence for seven days after police say she was caught driving too fast.

 A 55-year-old man has been arrested after police received a call about a drunk man loitering outside the McDonald's on Dunlop Street West.

 ESSA TWP. – For many, Justin Trudeau's visit to the International Plowing Match & Rural Expo (IPM) embodied this year's slogan: 'Good old days ... modern new ways'.